Table of Contents

 Historical Data Collection and Comparison

 Capturing data in the aftermath of events such as Hurricane Ian is critical for disaster management – and vital to the rescue efforts.
-These kinds of natural disasters cannot be stopped, but data can be used to help people before and after it takes place.
+These kinds of natural disasters are not preventable, but data helps people before and after it takes place.

-Local data is collected on housing, roads, and all infrastructure, which is then monitored yearly for changes and upgrades.
-This information is highly valuable in post-storm assessment as areas can be compared from then and now.
+Professionals monitor local data collected on housing, roads, and all infrastructure, yearly for changes and upgrades.
+This historical information is highly valuable in post-storm assessment for comparison to the present conditions of this infrastructure.

 View of a large cyclone storm from space